amchess/BrainLearn/Readme.md

 Requirements
 1. Download cuteChess gui
 2. Download brainlearn
-3. Download stockfish or equivalent
+3. Download brainlearn or equivalent
 3. Download the pgn files you want to convert

 In Cute Chess, set a tournament according to the photo in this link: